What To Do If You Develop an Occupational Disease

 Why You Need To Work With an Experienced Attorney

 Occupational illnesses are extremely common.
-In spite of this, workers often still struggle to make a case.
+Despite this, workers often still struggle to make a case.
 The issue is not whether they have the disease but determining who or what is responsible for it.
 Proving a specific employer has some role to play in the illness can be difficult.
 This is where most cases fall short and why few people win these cases.

-One way attorneys seek to improve the chances of winning is looking for patterns among workers.
+One way attorneys seek to improve their chances of winning is by looking for patterns among workers.
 If you are one of several workers who reported the same occupational illness while working for the same employer, you may improve your chance of winning.
 Some attorneys also specialize in filing class-action cases for these instances.

 Until you speak to a qualified attorney, it is difficult to determine what your options are.
 Finding one willing to take on an occupational disease case is not always easy.
 We have willing attorneys at the ready and are committed to connecting you with one.
 Submit a request online or call us today at (866) 345-6784 to get in touch with an experienced lawyer in your area!